As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Standard-sized knives are heavier due to the longer blades and bulkier handles.
 People with smaller hands may experience fatigue sooner when using a knife that is oversized for their hands.

-The larger knife will also feel uncomfortable in your hand and will feel cumbersome when using the knife to process ingredients.
+The larger knife will also feel uncomfortable in your hand and will feel cumbersome when using it to process ingredients.

 The potential fatigue and unwieldiness of using a knife that is too large for your hands is a recipe for disaster in the kitchen.